Legal aid in proceedings in France

 Documents to be provided

-If you are summoned to a hearing
+If you are called to a hearing

-Notice of hearing or equivalent document
+Summons to the hearing or equivalent

 If you are a victim of a crime of extreme gravity (murder, rape, terrorism, etc.)